Brindisi History, Family Crest & Coats of Arms

 The surname Brindisi was first found in Rome (Italian: Roma), the capital of the Kingdom of Italy.
 Little can be said in the space available which would do justice to the history of this beautiful city.
 From 1000 B.C, its history is a book of life itself.
 The buildings, culture, arts, cathedrals, churches, museums galleries hold untold treasures unequalled anywhere else in the world.
 In those ancient times only persons of rank, the podesta, clergy, city officials, army officers, artists, landowners were entered into the records.
 To be recorded at this time, at the beginning of recorded history, was of itself a great distinction and indicative of noble ancestry.

-Important Dates for the Brindisi family
+Early History of the Brindisi family

 This web page shows only a small excerpt of our Brindisi research.
 Another 176 words (13 lines of text) covering the years 1294, 1605, 1654, and 1820 are included under the topic Early Brindisi History in all our PDF Extended History products and printed products wherever possible.